Stijnc/azure-automation-webhook-scsm-connector/README.md

-# Azure automation webhook Service Manager (SCSM) connector
+# Azure automation Service Manager (SCSM) connector
-System Center Service Manager connector and runbook template for Azure Automation leveraging webhooks.
+System Center Service Manager connector and runbook template for Azure Automation.

 **This project is not fully functional yet**